Table of Contents

 Freeing up energy, so you don’t feel the need for food as much, either through phytochemistry, vitamins or minerals.
 Often times, a craving is striving to get something our body needs.
 But with our mineral-deficient, hyper-processed foods, and years of eating habits of this kind, many cravings we have, don’t really satisfy what the body is really craving for optimal function.
 It’s like our crave-o-meter is broken.

 But the herbs can certainly change appetite and cravings.
-In addition to actually changing fat metabolism to some degree, this may be the most powerful effect of weight loss that herbs can offer.
+In addition to actually changing fat metabolism to some degree, this may be the most powerful effect of fat loss that herbs can offer.
 Not to mention, the changes in mindset and mood they also bring, which impacts that mental/emotional side of things.

 Notice that Athena doesn’t have any of the above-mentioned herbs.
 But that doesn’t mean it can’t help here either.
 As a well-rounded formula, it is doing a bit of everything.
 There are still other herbs that could be recommended for assisting in weight loss.
 Rhodiola, Eleuthero, Schisandra, are a few that come to mind.
 There are others we don’t carry that could certainly make the cut too.
 There are more herbs that can aid in detoxification, digestion, and energy.